 Confidence is very important to instill in young girls.
 It’s a huge quality that helps female athletes excel, both in and outside of their sport.

-Whether it’s constant positive affirmation, smart goal-setting or other psychological techniques, try to experiment with different ways of support to help your athletes build resilience and succeed.
+Consider trying constant positive affirmation, smart goal-setting or other psychological techniques.
+Additionally, try to experiment with other ways of support to help your athletes build resilience and succeed.
 Remember: Not everyone is the same!

 2. Teamwork and leadership

 For female athletes, sports can help build leadership and teach girls how to work together as a team.
-It doesn’t matter if you’re a professional or amateur – it’s important for them to believe in not only themselves, but also their teammates in order to achieve greatness, which every young woman should strive for.
+It doesn’t matter if they’re a professional or amateur.
+Regardless, it’s important for them to believe in not only themselves, but also their teammates in order to achieve greatness, which every young woman should strive for.

 As our society continues to progress socially and push for equality, coaches should do their best to be role models and mentors for their female players.